 They come in single, double and kingsize versions in a special pouch that makes storing, carrying and ‘deploying’ (isn’t that what you do with a parachute!) easier.
 There’s a mosquito net in the range too.

 After four days at a festival with stinky toilets and pretty disgusting showers (and this was a pretty high-brow festival, by the way!), we now know why we need a waterless wash.
-Our absolute favourites are the Water Wipes because they’re utterly pure.
+Our favourites used to be the Water Wipes because they’re utterly pure.
 However, we’ve also found Aqua Wipes, which have the advantage of being biodegradable too.

 Nilaqua have developed a range of body washes and shampoos that don’t need water.
 You just rub in and towel-off.
 Great wash kit for an emergency, but perhaps not for super-sensitive skins.
 There’s even a pet cleanser.

 The shampoo in the Nilaqua range doesn’t need to be rinsed, but it isn’t a dry shampoo, which won’t suit anyone who wants to keep their hairstyle in place.
 For that, you can’t beat the Klorane dry shampoo – easy-to-use, clean hair and no white dustiness (unless you overdo it).